 • Know what is required to maintain and report on key financial documents

-• Understand the process of developing beneficiary led programmes
+• Understand the process of developing beneficiary-led programmes

 • Understand the importance of impact measurement within the Third Sector